sdesalas/melbourne-hackathons/README.md

 - Events that require participants to code and/or design solutions to problems.
 - And are based in Melbourne.

-Note that conferences are not listed unless they involve hands-on coding.

 ### Check Also

 The following resources provide reasonably up-to-date information on hackathons and developer-oriented events in Melbourne: